 About The Claudio Aqueduct – Rome

-Today, parts of the Claudio Aqueduct are fairly well preserved and can be seen within the Appia Antica Regional Park.
+The Claudio Aqueduct or Acquedotto Claudio was an ancient Roman aqueduct, regarded as one of the four great aqueducts of Rome.
+Today, parts of the Claudio Aqueduct are fairly well preserved and can be seen within the Appia Antica Regional Park alongside the Felice Aqueduct.